adamvinueza/adamvinueza.github.io/_posts/2019-05-02-my-god-full-of-nodes.md

             self.next.print()
 ```
 A key thing to notice here is that a linked list is literally being made out of
 `Node` instances.
-A linked list simply _is_ one or more `Node`s linked together.
+A linked list simply _is_ one or more `Node` instances linked
-Another way of putting this is to say that a linked list is either null, or a
+together.
+Another way of putting this is to say that a linked list is either
-`Node` whose `next` value is a linked list.
-This recursive way of understanding
+null, or a `Node` whose `next` value is a linked list.
+This recursive way of
-linked lists is important, because we'll be understanding binary search trees in
+understanding linked lists is important, because we'll be understanding binary
-the same way.
+search trees in the same way.

 Let's now transform the Node class to one supporting binary search trees.
 First,
-let's be explicit about what a binary search tree is: a binary search tree is a
+let's be explicit about what a binary search tree is: it's a collection of
-collection of nodes, where each node has a value and left and right subtrees,
+nodes, where each node has a value and left and right subtrees, where the
-where the subtrees of that node (referred to as the _root_ node) have the
+subtrees of that node (referred to as the _root_ node) have the following
-following property: every value on the left subtree is less than the value of
+property: every value on the left subtree is less than the value of the root,
-the root, and every value on the right subtree is greater than the value of the
+and every value on the right subtree is greater than the value of the root.
-root.

 This means that inserting a new value into a binary search tree, and traversing
 it to print its values, is going to be more complicated than doing the same